MicrosoftDocs/OfficeDocs-Support/Teams/direct-routing/sip-options-tls-certificate-issues.md

 - Session Initiation Protocol (SIP) options are not received.
 - Transport Layer Security (TLS) connections problems occur.
 - The SBC doesn’t respond.
-- The SBC is marked as inactive in the Admin portal.
+- The SBC is marked as inactive in the Teams Admin portal.

 Such issues are most likely caused by either or both of the following conditions: